open-mmlab/mmhuman3d/docs/human_data.md

 },
 ```

-For value as numpy.ndarray, shape and temporal_dim shall be defined:
+For value as numpy.ndarray, shape and dim shall be defined:

 ```python
 'keypoints3d': {